Turner-Walz/Data_projects_TripleTen/Superstore Returns/README.md

 - The return rates can be tied to certain outlying customers having super high return rates, specific states returning more product than others, and specfici times of year that seem to lead to products getting returned more.

 #### Recommendations/Results:
-- Conduct future studies diving into our high return areas to see what things specifically that could be changed to decrease overall returns.
+- Conduct future analysis diving deeper into our high return areas to see what things specifically that could be changed to decrease overall returns.